marwahaha/bay/index.md

 I am broadly interested at the intersection of **theoretical computer science**, **mathematical physics** and **probability theory**.
 For more details, see <a href="https://juspreetsandhu.me/publications">here</a>.

 Previously, I was a SWE at <a href="https://www.google.com/url?q=https%3A%2F%2Fwww.kensho.com%2F&sa=D&sntz=1&usg=AFQjCNFFNoPaarKyKr6fU23OmUQpKrbyxQ">Kensho, Inc.</a> in the graph-infrastructure team.
-I got my BS in physics (with minors in mathematics & computer Science) from <a href="https://www.google.com/url?q=https%3A%2F%2Fphysics.illinois.edu%2F&sa=D&sntz=1&usg=AFQjCNHRHJYVorx2ldFR6JEe1PHQjmt3oA">UIUC</a>.
+I got my BS in physics (with minors in mathematics & computer science) from <a href="https://www.google.com/url?q=https%3A%2F%2Fphysics.illinois.edu%2F&sa=D&sntz=1&usg=AFQjCNHRHJYVorx2ldFR6JEe1PHQjmt3oA">UIUC</a>.